tpanj/bash4all/README.md

 ## Core functions
 **mode** for a particular job
 * pkg -  mode for installing and uninstalling software
-* scm - Source Code Management for <git | svn >.
+* scm - Source Code Management for bzr, git, hg or svn.
 This module starts also automatically when in SCM folder

 **extract** archive
 Extracting to current dir